Sheet Pan Chickpea Tikka with Lemon-Ginger Yogurt Sauce

 - zest and juice of 1 lemon

-Preheat the oven to 400°F then line a baking sheet with parchment paper.
+- Preheat the oven to 400°F then line two baking sheets with parchment paper or a silicone mat.

 Thanks Marcie!
 We still have a long way to go before we can even think about moving in but I’m looking forward to the end result!